taybro23/Love-Liverpool-MS2/README.md

 ### Desktop/Laptop

  - The first page was a landing page for the site.
 As I decided to change this, I amended the layout slightly and did the same on the large screen version as the mobile; including a small bar along the bottom that when clicked takes you to the next section of the site.
  - In the “Places Of Interest” section, I did the same as the mobile site and removed the “Find Out More” buttons and replaced them with a hover function.
 This works much better on desktop/laptop view as when the buttons were clicked, there was a large white section that appeared below the other elements that hadn’t been selected that didn’t look right and really threw off the look of the site.
  - On my original desktop wireframes I did not include the images for each section.
 This was because I planned on having separate pages for each part of the site, but at the start of production decided to make it a single webpage.
 I had already included images at the start of each page on my mobile wireframes so it also made sense to include them on the full site.
  - As I had all the content centred for mobile view it was better to keep it uniform across all device sizes so I centred the content on all screen sizes.
 This did also look better on the desktop/laptop site as well.
  - I changed the Contact Us section because the form layout did not look right when actually implemented on a desktop site.
 I also moved the image that was below the contact section to above the contact section to match with the rest of the site.

+# Design

+## Structure

+The site will only be made up of one page, and will have a fixed-top navbar so that the sections of the site can be easily navigated between.

+When loaded, the hero image will be displayed to the user, along with the fixed-top navbar at the top and “Explore Liverpool” bar at the bottom.
+Below that is the first section of the site which is “Places Of Interest”.
+This section has six top attractions to visit in Liverpool, along with a small amount of information about each place and the address/contact details that appear when the image is hovered over.
+The next section is “Liverpool One” where there are three buttons, “Places To Stay”, “Restaurants” and “Shops”, above a map of Liverpool which has been added to the site using Google Maps API.
+The final section of the site is a contact form where people can enter their contact information and ask a question that will be sent to the site owner.

+## Typography

+There are two main fonts that I have chosen for my site, and they were both taken from Google Fonts;

+ - Kanit – I used this as the main font for the site due to it being easily legible and simple, but with a slight flare to make it more interesting as I didn’t want a font that felt too “corporate”.
+ - Permanent Marker – I felt that this font was fun and laid back, and that was what I wanted for the headings on my website.
+It also works well with the other font I have chosen for my site.
+ - Sans-Serif – This is the reserve font should anything go wrong with Google Fonts.

+## Colours

+The main colours I used for my site were black, white and different shades of blue.
+Listed below are the exact colours I used and why;

+-	rgba(8, 58, 109, 1) – I chose this dark shade of blue for the navbar as it is very strong colour and immediately draws your attention.
+I have also used this colour for the background colour of the “Explore Liverpool” bar and the footer, as well as the hover colour for the map buttons and the scroll to top button.
+-	#fff – I chose white for the navbar logo and text colour due to it standing out from the dark background colour.
+It is also the main colour for the text in the “Explore Liverpool” bar, the hover text in “Places Of Interest” section, the icon for the scroll to top button and the text and icons in the footer.
+-	rgba(104, 192, 255, 1) – I chose a lighter blue for the hover colour on the navbar, the “Explore Liverpool” bar, and the “View Site” links in the “Places Of Interest” section.
+It still stands out well from the background colour and compliments it well.
+-	#bccedd21 – This is a very pale shade of blue with the opacity turned down low.
+This was used for the background so that it wasn’t bright white, and had a blue tinge to match the rest of the site.
+-	#000 – I used black as the main text colour for the site due to it standing out from the pale background.
+-	#cd1a1a – I chose a deep red for the “Official LFC Website” to match the colour of the football club.
+-	rgba(80, 139, 199, 1) – This is another light shade of blue that I used for the map buttons and scroll to top background.
+I changed the colour slightly from the other shade of light blue as it didn’t stand out well from the pale background.

+## Imagery

+The majority of the images for my site were found on google images, and credits have been provided in the credits section.
+All images are of Liverpool One and the places highlighted.